T. K. Govindarao

-T. K. Govindarao (Tripunithura Krishnarao Govindarao) was the first Malayali film musician and a Carnatic musician (21 April 1929 – 18 September 2011).
+T. K. Govindarao (Tripunithura Krishnarao Govindarao) (21 April 1929 – 18 September 2011) was a leading Karnatic Vocalist, and the recipient of the prestigious Sangeetha Kalanidhi award.

-Earlier life
+Early life

-T. K. Govindarao was a proponent of melody.
 He was born as the son of Tripunithura Vadakkekkotta Chakkalamutt Pallisserrimadathil Krishnarao and Kamalammal.
+He took an initial training under Chembai Vaidhyanatha Bhagavathar and later came under the tutelage of Musiri Subrahmanya Iyer - a rigoruous gurukulavasa that lasted over 15 years, and many more years of close association.
+He was known as the torchbearer of the Musiri style bhava-laden rendering.

-The first Malayalam film background song Subhaleela in the movie Nirmala was sung by him.
+Prior to taking up Karnatic music training, he was involved with film music for a brief period - the first Malayalam film background song Subhaleela in the movie Nirmala was sung by him.
 The first Malayalam movie duet Paaduka poonkuyile too was sung by him along with P. Leela.
 He sang only in this movie where the lyrics was by G Sankara Kurup and the score was by P. S. Divakar.
-He took an initial training under Chembai Vaidhyanatha Bhagavathar and Later became the disciple of Musiri Subrahmanya Iyer and turned to Carnatic Classical Music.

 He worked as chief producer at Akasavani Delhi and as producer at Akasavani Chennai.
 He was the president of Sri Tyagaraja Sangita Vidvat Samajam, Tyagarajapuram, Chennai.
-He published the works of Thyagarajar, Muthuswamy Dikshitar and Syama Sastri in English with their meaning.
+He collected and published the compositions of Thyagaraja, Muthuswamy Dikshitar and Syama Sastri with notations and the meaning in English.
 He published around 400 krithis of Swathi Thirunal.
 Very particular that Carnatic Music should be sung with the music of the lyrics understood, he formed a trust for the same named Ganamandhir.

 He died at Chennai on 18 September 2011.
 T. K. Govindarao was awarded the prestigious Sangeetha Kalanidhi award of the Madras Music Academy in the year 1999.